pypyr/pypyr-slack/README.rst

   # pip install --upgrade pypyrslack

-pypyrslack depends on pypyr-cli.
+pypyrslack depends on the pypyr core.
 The above ``pip`` will install it for you if you don't have it already.

 Python version
 ==============